No churn blackberry ice cream made right in your food processor ~ this easy method for homemade ice cream is genius (and delicious!)

 more no churn ice cream ideas!

 - full sized food processor I use this model

 - Mix the heavy cream and sugar in a saucepan and heat until the sugar dissolves.
 Take off the heat and add the milk and vanilla.
 Update: You can skip the stove and just stir the sugar into the cream, it will dissolve more slowly than if you heat it up, but it will dissolve.

 - Cool the mixture and then pour it into a gallon sized zip lock bag.
 You can set the bag in a bowl to make this easier.
 Close the bag securely and lay it flat on a baking sheet.
 Put it in the freezer and freeze solid.
 I left mine overnight.

 - Cut open the bag and break up the mixture into pieces.
 I used a knife to cut off chunks.
 Put them in a food processor and process until smooth.
 This will take a couple of minutes.
 Scrape down the machine and redistribute the chunks a few times to help your machine out.

-- When the machine runs freely and the ice cream is smooth, add in the frozen berries.
+- Add in the frozen berries.
 The machine will take a while, but it will eventually get all the berries pureed into the ice cream.
 Redistribute the berries a few times during the process.